Rengo-Labs/CasperLabs-LiquidityTransformer/README.md

 ## Steps

-There are 4 contracts in this folder
+There are 2 contracts in this folder

+1. Liquidity Transformer Contract
-1. Synthetic CSPR Contract
+2. Synthetic CSPR Contract

+There and 2 crates in this folder

-2. Synthetic Helper Contract
+3. Synthetic Helper Crate
-3. Synthetic Token Contract
+4. Synthetic Token Crate
-4. Liquidity Transformer

 ## Table of contents